Female Genital Mutilation/Cutting (GM/C)

 They note that:

-- At the time, the ban was opposed by the Indonesian Ulema Council -- the highest Islamic advisory body in Indonesia.
-However, a requirement for FGM/C to be performed is not mentioned anywhere in the Qur'an.
+At the time, the ban was opposed by the Indonesian Ulema Council -- the highest Islamic advisory body in Indonesia.

-- The largest Muslim organization in the country, the Nahdlatul Ulama (NU), issued a statement during 2010-MAR that also supported FGM/C .
-However, Maria Ulfah Anshor, a women’s rights activist and former chair of the women’s wing of the NU, disagreed.
+The largest Muslim organization in the country, the Nahdlatul Ulama (NU), issued a statement during 2010-MAR that also supported GM/C. However, Maria Ulfah Anshor, a women’s rights activist and former chair of the women’s wing of the NU, disagreed.
 She said:

 "It is against human rights.
 For women there is absolutely no benefit and advantage. ...
 I would advise not to circumcise your daughters at all.
 If women are circumcised, people believe they become more beautiful, and not as wild, and will make men more excited in bed.
 For women themselves, they don’t get any excitement at all.